Emily9121/EmilyLittleWarehouse/README.md

 Copyleft 2021 - Emily Lovelace

-== What? ==
+## What?

-Emily's Little Warehouse is a Snipe-IT client for Windows Mobile 6+ - It was made to re-use a Motorola/Zebra/Symbol MC65 reader that is available for very cheap online.
+Emily's Little Warehouse is a Snipe-IT client for Windows Mobile 6+ - It was made to re-use a Motorola/Zebra/Symbol MC65 barcode reader that is available for very cheap online.

-== Features ==
+## Features

 The client was made to, well, to my needs, so basically only thing that has been implemented was what I needed